 Additionally, patients, family members and guests should frequently wash their own hands as well.

-What else can patients do to reduce their risk of infection?
+What else can patients do to reduce their risk of hospital infections?

 There are many steps that patients, and family members, can take.
-Read my blog post on superbugs in hospitals for a detailed list of recommendations.
+Read these posts for more information: